KFJC: From volunteers to professional careers

 The great enthusiasm generated by being part of KFJC successfully spawned a number of professionals directly from its airwaves.
 Jona Denz was hired as a disc jockey on KOME while still holding the KFJC Station Manager position.
 Wendy Hoag also joined KOME.
 Mike Danberger joined KARA.
 Chris Holt went straight to KEZR's engineering department.
 Former KFJC Station Manager Wade Axell went directly to KGO as a producer then bought his own station.
 Program Director Terry Gillingham was hired as an announcer on KEZR and eventually bought his own station.
 Another P.D., Gary Lee Fazekas, took a job at KFMR and was joined by yet another P.D., Ken Mensing.
 Steve Urbani, Steve Burrell, Tom Evans, and Judy Wasson started a station in San Luis Obispo.
 Kathy Roddy and Karl Jay Hess became popular at KFAT.
 Tom Creed (Jack Flash) went on to KXRX.
 Ted Brooks took a job as a studio producer.
 Mike Martin became KSAN's librarian.
 Joe Eick took a job at KFRC.
 Public affairs director John Kotter was hired by KLOK and KBAY to become production and program manager.
 Rock Dibble joined Capitol Records.
 Peter Napoli was hired by a radio station in Santa Monica as music director.
 Tony Mercurio was hired at a station out of town.
-Todd E Daniels was hired to work in the production department at KXRX.
-Hawkeye Joe Scott went to KXRX, KLIV then KLRB-Monterey, "Alice", and still works in radio.
-Ric Curtice went to KOME as an on-air personality and then on to MCA Records.
-Kevin Ariente got a job at KXRX as board op/talk show producer.
 Janie Freeman got a job at KPEN.
-Sandy Althaus became (and still is) an on-air personality at KQED-FM.
 Kerry Loewen was hired by KSJO as host of the "Modern Humans".
 Loewen was succeeded by Teresa "Trash" Heinrich at KSJO.
-Quarter after quarter, radio stations hired members of KFJC to paying jobs.
+Russ Reynolds (Winston Q) has worked for decades at Bay Area stations, including KBAY, KEZR, KFOX, and KSJO.
 Bryce Canyon went on to work on "Early Tremors" with Belle Nolan and Frank Andrick on San Francisco's new wave station "The Quake" and wrote numerous articles for several Bay area publications.
+Ric Curtice went to KOME as an on-air personality and then on to MCA Records.
+Todd E Daniels was hired to work in the production department at KXRX.
+Kevin Ariente (Kevin Animal) also got a job at KXRX as board op/talk show producer.
+Former M.D.
+Dave Gottlieb (Grey Shades) moved from KFJC to the Epic and RCA record labels and now operates Death or Glory artist management.
+Another ex-M.D., Les Scurry (Lucifer Sam), worked at the Alias, Interscope/Geffen/A&M, and Universal labels.
+José "Hawkeye Joe" Scott went to KXRX, KLIV, and then KLRB-Monterey, "Alice," and still works in radio.
+Jessica Kelly (Tara Paige) also worked at KLIV while serving as P.A.
+Director at KFJC, moved to KCRA-TV3 (NBC Sacramento) for a brief stint after college, and now helps operate KDRT Davis, the first LPFM to launch within a public-access media center.
+Former KFJC G.M. and M.D.
+Doug Kelly (Hank Stamper) also volunteers his expertise at community radio KDRT and previously worked at KWOD-Sacramento and KVMR-Nevada City, thanks in part to recommendations from Don Surath (Danny Detroit), who worked with Clear Channel Radio, KTVU-TV, and CBS-TV.
+Former short-term KFJC G.M.
+Jeff Cloninger (J.C.
+Clone) moved from KFJC to the Los Angeles Univision affiliate and now serves on the board of community station KXCR in Florence, Oregon.
+Former KFJC Production Director Tami Stepanek (Lisa Carr) worked as an audio engineer at KTEH-TV and KRON-TV and on HBO documentary projects, including the Academy Awarded-nominated short La Corona.
+Michael Rosenberg (Reverend Dah Wave 1989 - 1997) went on to co-found pirate station Radio Free Burning Man in 1994, and online station Radio Valencia in San Francisco in 2010 using the airname John Hell.
+Sandy Althaus became (and still is) an on-air personality at KQED-FM.
+This list is likely not complete, but it clearly demonstrates that volunteers at KFJC through the years have used the skills acquired at KFJC to earn paying jobs.